Moronicjoker/SemanticMap/README.md

-A visual knowledge management application that allows users to create, organize, and connect information nodes in a circular semantic map layout.
+A visual knowledge management application that allows users to create, organize, and connect information nodes in a semantic map layout.
 The application provides an intuitive interface for managing interconnected ideas, tasks, and multimedia content.